Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25136/README.md

 Overall, I have learned that Praveen Sir is not just a class advisor but also a role model who shows how a teacher’s guidance can shape a student’s mindset.
 His humility, patience, and dedication have had a strong impact on me.
 Whenever I face a problem, I remember his calm approach and try to handle things with the same level of composure.
 I feel truly grateful to have a mentor like him during this early stage of my college journey.

+Scenario:3
+Date: September 09
+Whom: Professor Srinivasan Sir

+On September 09, I had the wonderful opportunity to meet Professor Srinivasan sir , who teaches Maths in our college.
+I felt truly grateful for this experience because his teaching style and personality left a deep impression on me.
+He has a special way of making even the most difficult topics in to simple and interesting.
+His classes are always interactive and filled with real-life examples that help every student understand the subject better.
+He always encourages students to ask questions, no matter how small or basic they may seem.
+This open and friendly approach creates a comfortable learning atmosphere where everyone feels free to express their doubts.
+Initially, I was nervous to approach him, thinking he might be busy.
+However, when I went to his cabin, he welcomed me with a warm smile and kindly asked me to sit down.
+I explained my confusion, and he listened patiently and  rather than giving me direct answers, he guided me step by step, helping me think through the problem and find the answer on my own.
+This approach made me realize the importance of understanding the concept deeply instead of memorizing formulas .He never made me feel that my doubts were silly or unimportant .His advice helped me change my learning habits .This interaction made me feel truly inspired.
+I learned that a good teacher not only explains lessons but also motivates students.
+I feel thankful to have such a wonderful teacher who genuinely cares about his students understanding.
+Meeting him reminded me that learning becomes easy when guided by someone who teaches with passion and empathy.
+This experience made me appreciate the value of great teachers who help students grow both academically and personally.
+Meeting Professor Srinivasan was one of the most inspiring moments of my college life.
+His kind nature, clear explanations, and patient attitude made a good impression on him.
+I am truly grateful for his support and guidance, which has motivated me to study with greater interest and confidence.